Andreas-Hum/UniNotes/Noter Og Andet.md

 **Andreas Hummelmose**
 *Computer Science Student, 5th Semester, Aalborg University*
 [LinkedIn: Andreas Hummelmose](https://www.linkedin.com/in/andreas-hummelmose-77580a252/)

+# Noter til AI der skal addes

+Purpose agent,

+organization (group of agents working together)

+Trading agent (it gets goods and services for the user)

+Design space (might be state space)

+the world state so the state of the world

+belief state (internal state)

+eviorment state

+The ten dimensions

+1 modularity

+2 planning horizon

+3 representation

+relation and individiual vproperty

+features of the state (could be position, direction or something) and why its good and sometimes easier to look for features instead of specific states

+4  Computational limits

+perfect rationality
+bounded rationality

+5 learning

+Knowledge is given or learned

+6 uncertainty

+Sensing uncertainty

+Fully observable means the agent knows the exact state of the world from the stimuli Partially observable the agent does not directly observer the world state, this occurs when there are many possible states that can result from the same stimuli or when stimuli are misleading

+effect uncertainty

+Determanistic when the state resulting from an action is determined by an action and  the prior state

+Stochastic when there is a probability distribution over the resulting states

 # 1. General Algorithms/Data Structures
 ## 1.1 Data Structures
 ### 1.1.1 Linear Data Structures